arx-research/ers-docs/pages/scripts/create-project.md

 # Creating A Project
-This section details how to create a project using the `ers-scripts` repo.
+This section details how to create a project and add chips using the `ers-scripts` repo.

 ## Set Up
 _If you are trying to execute a transaction it is assumed that you have also read the [Set Up](setup.md) section.
 If you are just looking for an example read on_